-Travelling from Malaysia to Thailand by train on the KTM overnight sleeper train from Kuala Lumpur to Hat Yai is no longer possible as this Intercity service has been cancelled from the 19th May 2016.
+Travelling from Malaysia to Thailand by train on the KTM overnight sleeper train from Kuala Lumpur to Hat Yai is no longer possible as this Intercity service has been cancelled from May 2016.

 From this date you will now have to use the new high-speed Electric Train Services from KL Sentral to Padang Besar, then catch a Shuttle Train from Padang Besar to Hat Yai.